AlmaX3/HuskyOS/README.md

 # Husky Operating System

 A hobby operating system that runs on x86-64.
-The main goal is to have a modern general purpose Operating System with the philosophy of "An Operating System is a friend and a tool."
+The main goal is to have a modern general purpose Operating System

 ### Goals
 #### Near Future